-The Investigator will interview both Parties and relevant witnesses, and gather documentary evidence provided by the Parties and any identified witnesses.
+The Investigator will interview all parties and relevant witnesses and gather relevant documentary evidence provided by the parties and any identified witnesses.
+Interviews may be conducted in person, or via telephone or video conference.

 The Investigator will prepare a summary of each interview ("Interview Summary").
 The Investigator will share the Interview Summary with the interviewee.
-The interviewee will have the opportunity to correct or comment on any statements made in the Interview Summary.
+The interviewee will have three (3) business days to correct or comment on any statements made in the Interview Summary.
+The deadline may be extended for Good Cause, upon request to the Investigator.
 If the interviewee has no corrections to, or comments on, the Interview Summary, the interviewee will sign an acknowledgement that the interviewee has reviewed and agrees that the Interview Summary is accurate.
-If the interviewee has corrections or comments to the Interview Summary, the interviewee may submit a written response within three (3) days reflecting any additions or changes which the interviewee believes are necessary to ensure the accuracy of the interviewee's statement.
-If no response is received from the interviewee, their Interview Summary may be included in the Summary of Evidence Report and will be presumed to be accurate.
+If the interviewee has corrections or comments to the Interview Summary, the interviewee may submit a written response within three (3) business days reflecting any additions or changes which the interviewee believes are necessary to ensure the accuracy of the interviewee's statement.
+If no response is received from the interviewee by the deadline, their Interview Summary may be included in the Investigation Report and will be presumed to be accurate.
 In all instances where the Investigator includes the Interview Summary as an exhibit to a report, the Investigator will also include any response.